Jump the navigation

 3. Budget justification (see below for guidelines).

 4. Anything else, as relevant.
-Feel free to let us know any questions you had in putting this application together or anything else you'd like us to know.
+Feel free to share any questions you had in putting this application together or anything else you'd like us to know.

 Grant Deliverables: After the project has concluded, the project member(s) must submit the following to the Associate Dean for Faculty Development, Mary Raschko, in order to receive stipends:

 1. A report to the CTL steering committee that explains how the initial goal of the inquiry project was met, preliminary information on its impact on student learning, and how the grant recipient envisions sharing the results of the project with others on campus.
-The report should include a brief description by each person of specific changes they made/will make in at least one course.
+(More instructions on the final report can be found in the award letter.)

-2. Relevant teaching materials, such as course proposals, syllabi, specific assignments, revised learning goals, evaluation rubrics/criteria and/or assessment plans, that emerge out of the project and are highlighted in the report.
+2. Relevant teaching materials, such as course proposals, syllabi, specific assignments, revised learning goals, evaluation rubrics/criteria and/or assessment plans, that emerge from the project and are highlighted in the report.

-3. Cross Department Inquiry grant recipients are expected to present the results of their project in a CTL-sponsored program or similar event that facilitates faculty learning.
+3. Cross Department Inquiry grant recipients are expected to present the results of their project in a CTL-sponsored program or other event that facilitates faculty learning.

 Project Types